Global-Chem/global-chem/academic/paper.md

 ### Machine Learning

-Morgan Fingerprints (101) are one of the most common fingerprint mechanism used to day to capture a local chemical environment.
+Morgan Fingerprints (90) are one of the most common fingerprint mechanism used to day to capture a local chemical environment.
 The radius of a local environment is captured through integers denoting how many times to iterate from one connection point to another.
 By iterating through each atom in a molecule and capturing it's local environment we can capture fragments of molecules and piece them back to together to represent the molecule as a whole.
-This is done in the form of binary strings implemented in RDKit (102).
+This is done in the form of binary strings implemented in RDKit.

 | Molecule      | Binary String.                                                                                                       |
 |---------------|----------------------------------------------------------------------------------------------------------------------|